 - Water: essential to normal body function, both as a vehicle

-for carrying other nutrients and because 60% of the human body is water
+for carrying other nutrients and because around 60% of the human body is water

 In nutrition, some information focuses on food weight and other